-This is the fourth year of the Kingston Invitational.
+This was the fourth year of the Kingston Invitational.
 Both the 2022 and 2023 editions were all-play-alls: a 10-player all-play-all in 2022 and two 10-player all-play-all groups in 2023, the higher-rated of which offered IM norms.
 The third Kingston Invitational was held in August 2024 and took the form of a highly competitive Swiss.

 IM norm tournament